 public sector and community groups rate

-Results show that drivers trained achieve an increase in range of up to 20% during this training.
+Results show that drivers trained achieve an increase in range of 17.8% during this training.

 Transport Scotland provides a subsidy payment towards the cost per driver trained, for a limited period of time.
 To take advantage of this subsidy you will not need to make any payment to your chosen supplier as they will receive this money from Energy Saving Trust on behalf of Transport Scotland.
 If your training session costs more than the subsidy offered, you will have to pay the remaining cost to your FuelGood training provider.

 FuelGood driver training is delivered by Energy Saving Trust approved driver training companies and independent fleet trainers.
 All FuelGood trainers are DVSA-registered fleet trainers who have attended one of Energy Saving Trust's 'Train-the-Trainer' courses.

 These Energy Saving Trust approved suppliers are eligible for the subsidy payment, provided by Transport Scotland.
 Please note that applicants need to arrange their FuelGood driver training directly with their chosen supplier and Energy Saving Trust's involvement is solely to offer the subsidy payment on behalf of Transport Scotland.

 There is a variety of training available and you can choose a format that suits your needs.
 Courses vary in terms of their duration and their focus (some purely focus on fuel efficient driving whilst others incorporate other aspects like safety).